MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/updating-deprecated-exallocatepool-calls.md

 If you are building a driver that targets versions of Windows prior to Windows 10, version 2004, you must use the following force inline wrapper functions.

-You must also #define POOL_ZERO_DOWN_LEVEL_SUPPORT and call [ExInitializeDriverRuntime](/windows-hardware/drivers/ddi/wdm/nf-wdm-exinitializedriverruntime) during driver initialization before calling the pool allocation functions.
+You must also #define POOL_ZERO_DOWN_LEVEL_SUPPORT and call [ExInitializeDriverRuntime](/windows-hardware/drivers/ddi/wdm/nf-wdm-exinitializedriverruntime) during driver initialization, before calling the pool allocation functions.

 ### Locally defined inline functions